arootah arootah

 5. Make a veggie-based casserole

 Who doesn’t love a hearty Thanksgiving casserole?
-This year, opt for vegetable-based casseroles to get the most nutritional value out of your meals, while still feeling full.
+This year, opt for vegetable-based casseroles to get the most nutritional value from your meals while still feeling full.

 Many people especially love switching ingredients out in sweet potato casserole.
-Sweet potatoes are rich in vitamins and high in fiber, not to mention, delicious and hearty, but if you’ve typically topped your sweet potatoes with marshmallows, you can opt for goat cheese this year for a better source of protein and healthy fat.
+Sweet potatoes are rich in vitamins, high in fiber, and delicious and hearty, but if you’ve typically topped your sweet potatoes with marshmallows, you can opt for goat cheese this year for a better source of protein and healthy fat.

 6. Swap maple syrup for brown sugar